AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/AI_Policy.md

   to explain, defend, and modify it in response to review comments).
 - Interact with the project and community yourself, not by agent.
 - Disclose what tools you used and how.
-At a minimum, we require an "Assisted-by: TOOL / MODEL" line in the commit comments and PR description.
+At a minimum, we require an "Assisted-by: TOOL / MODEL" line in the PR description.
 - Don't waste maintainer's time with low quality PRs.

 The long version: